disorderedmaterials/dissolve/web/content/docs/whatisdissolve.md

 ### And **then** I get a model describing my data?

 Potentially (no pun intended).
 You also need to provide a starting description of the interactions in the system (i.e. a forcefield).
-Dissolve then offers methods to adjust and refine the supplied potentials so as to promote agreement betwen the scattering profiles calculated from the simulation, and those you provided as the data.
+Dissolve then offers methods to adjust and refine the supplied potentials so as to promote agreement between the scattering profiles calculated from the simulation, and those you provided as the data.

 ### I see.
 Does it always work?